chinatsu/cutie/README.md

 - "good" amplifier (i want it to at least comfortably drive my DT 770 Pro, 80 ohm headphones)
 - 1/4" TRS output
 - FLAC support only
+- focus on playing back albums, folder structure will likely be significant
 - [Daisy](https://www.electro-smith.com/daisy/daisy) might be a viable platform to build off of, although i'm unsure if FLAC playback can be achieved :eyes: